cc10512/cc10512.github.io/_posts/2023-04-16-TeAraKiUtaKiTai.md

 %}
 This weekend the weather was quite windy (40-50 km/h) and cloudy.
 So we decided to stay around the city and explore one of its newest additions: [Te Ara ki Uta ki Tai](https://www.nzta.govt.nz/about-us/news-and-media/video-gallery/exploring-te-ara-ki-uta-ki-tai-glen-innes-to-tamaki-drive-shared-path/).
 We walked the track from Orakei to Colin Maiden Park.

 The path is a shared use track for both pedestrians and cyclists.
 It is an exquisite build, a wide path winding through nature in the middle of the city!
+And has exits toward various roads, some look highway grade.

 {% include image url="/assets/images/blog/20230416/Orakei_13.jpg"
      caption="We started next to Orakei"